Hendrix-CS/csci151/index.md

 There will often be short homework assignments to be completed over the weekend, assigned on Friday and due the next week.
 These will be practice to help you solidify the concepts from class before labs and exams.

+{% include warning.html content="You must work individually on the homeworks.
+You may discuss concepts and ideas with your classmates, but the code you turn in must be your own." %}

 ## <a name="projects">Projects</a>: 400 points

 | #  | Name | Points |